heksaani/InnuendoCliCpouta/README.md

    # RV users
    mkdir -p /mnt/THL_data/$USER/jobs
     ```
    Batch jobs can be submitted from your home or /mnt folders.
-All jobs that you have submitted will be run under *jobs* folder under your dedicated job folders.
+All jobs that you have submitted will be run under your *jobs* folder.

    **Note**: All users have home folders (/home/user_name).
 However, the home folder space is very limited and requires frequent self-cleaning.
 One should not download any data to home folders.

 - **Launching workflows**:Please make sure that you have done the following preparation before launching workflows:
     - You have downloaded samples to a dedicated directory (/mnt/rv_data/use_name/ftp or /mnt/thl/user_name/ftp ) on Innuendo2 machine.
-You may want to create a batch job-specific folder under ftp folder (e.g., /mnt/rv_data/use_name/ftp/ecoli_samples).
+You may want to create subfolders corresponding to  each sbatch run under ftp folder (e.g., /mnt/rv_data/use_name/ftp/ecoli_samples for e-coli samples).
     - You have created input metadata file for nextflow job.
 Creation of matadata input file requires some attention from your side.
-One example is created in the test.csv file in this GitHub folder.
+One example is created in the metadata_example.csv file in this GitHub folder.
 Please be familiar with restrictions associated with different metadata fields.

    **Usage:**